Allergies

 Reduce your exposure to mold spores inside.

-• Prevent mold and mildew build up inside the home.
+• Prevent mold and mildew build up inside your home.
 Pay close attention to mold in bathrooms, basements, and laundry areas.
 Be aggressive about reducing dampness.

 • Increase air flow in your home.
 Open doors between rooms, move furniture away from walls, and use fans if needed.